Source code for ae.files

 also pure path strings can be used as file objects (see also the :data:`FileObject` type).

-all these types of file objects are supported by the files register class :class:`~ae.paths.FilesRegister` from the
+all these types of file objects are supported by the class :class:`~ae.paths.FilesRegister` from the

 :mod:`ae.paths` portion.